Hopkinsville Community College Philosophy Courses

 Philosophy is not about arguments, debates, or the caricature of cranky professors - not by a long shot!
-Philosophy is the key to unlocking the shackles that smother your curiosity, your wonderment, and your true sense of self.
+Philosophy is the key to unlocking the shackles that smother your curiosity, your wonderment, and your real sense of self.
 Philosophy is not just a subject you learn.
-Rather, it's a lifestyle of insatiable curiosity that will, if you let it, alter your way of being in the world.
+Instead, it's a lifestyle of insatiable curiosity that will, if you let it, alter your way of being in the world.

 Major Learning Outcomes

-A general introduction to Western Philosophy that will ask and attempt to answer questions such as: What is the Human Condition?
+A general introduction to Western philosophy will ask and attempt to answer questions such as: What is the Human Condition?
 Is this world real?
 Can we prove God exists?
-How is our mind related to our body?
+How is our mind related to our bodies?
 What is ethically right?
 What are truth and justice?
 Do we have free will to do as we please?
 Are we in control of our lives?
 In attempts to answer these questions, students will explore works from, but not limited to, Socrates, Plato, Descartes, St. Augustine, Nietzsche, James, Aristotle, Schopenhauer, and Locke.

 Philosophy is not about arguments, debates, and the caricature of cranky professors - not by a long shot!
 Philosophy is the key to unlocking the shackles that smother your curiosity, your wonderment, and your sense of self.
 Philosophy is not just a subject you learn.
-Rather, it's a lifestyle of wonderful, insatiable curiosity that will, if you let it, alter your way of being in the world.
+Instead, it's a lifestyle of tremendous, insatiable curiosity that will, if you let it, alter your way of being in the world.